-Annual Report and Accounts for 2017/18:
+Annual Report and Accounts for 2021/22:

-- The Annual Report and Accounts for 2017/18 were reviewed prior to being presented to the Board of Directors for adoption in May 2018 - The ISA 260 (which is the report to those charged with governance on the annual accounts) was also received and the findings from the audit of the annual accounts discussed.
-It was noted that there were no matters of any significance to bring to the committee's attention by the auditors - The Head of Internal Audit Opinion and the Annual Governance Statement were reviewed and found to be consistent - Assurance was received on the process for the declarations required by
+- The Annual Report and Accounts for 2021/22 were reviewed prior to being presented to the Board of Directors for adoption in June 2022. - The ISA 260 (which is the report to those charged with governance on the annual accounts) was received and the findings from the audit of the annual accounts discussed.
+The recommendations from the report were noted and there were no significant outstanding issues to bring to the committee's attention.
+The Committee was assured by the external audit team that the annual report met the requirements of the guidance issued and that there were no inconsistencies found in the information provided in the annual report. - The Head of Internal Audit Opinion and the Annual Governance Statement were reviewed and found to be consistent. - The committee reviewed the Annual Governance Statement and agreed that it presented a correct view of the governance systems in place for the control of risk and was consistent with the views expressed by the internal and external auditors.
+It agreed that the statement should be incorporated in the Annual Report 2021/22 for ratification by the Board of Directors. - The committee reviewed and was assured of the Trust's compliance with NHS Improvement's Foundation Trust Code of Governance. - The committee reviewed and was assured on the process of obtaining the declarations required by the NHS Improvement Provider Licence Conditions and approved the positive confirmation for each of the licence conditions.